Skip to main content

 Supported Theme Properties

-As mentioned, the theme only applies to help output by default.
+As mentioned, the theme only applies to help and JSON output by default.
 The following properties can be used:

 • alias: the aliases under the ALIASES section